wsdjeg/linux-configfiles/README.md

-My conig files and setup.
+My config files and setup.